Sustainability interventions in nursing wards

 Intervention

-Maintain a maintenance IV (NaCl flow) at 2 ml/hour to keep a central or peripheral line accessible, instead of 5 ml/hour.
+Maintain a wake infusion (NaCl flow) of 2 ml/hour to keep a central line or peripheral infusion accessible instead of 5 ml/hour.

 Implementation approach